Singapore - Transportation

 International Air Transport Association (IATA), a 3-letter identifier for the relevant airport.
 The field above is left blank if no IATA code is available for the selected airport.

 Civ.
-Civil airport, open for public use (including joint use).
+Civil airport, open to public use (including joint use).

 Mil.
-Military airport, not open for public use.
+Military airport, not open to public use.

 Yes Customs service available during airport operating hours.

 No Customs service not available.

 O/R Airport has customs service, prior notification is required.

 Pot.
 Airport has part-time customs service available, not necessarily conforming to the airport hours.

 ADCUS An airport within the USA for which the FAA 'ADCUS' method of prior notification may be used.